raqia-t/Agentic-AI-Powered-E-Commerce-Website/README.md

 ## 🔎 Generate Embeddings & Setup Database

+- From Backend Folder Download all the files and place it in root folder

 📝 1.
 Convert Excel → JSON (Products Data)

 If you update your products.xlsx file, run: